 Two million people in the United States have sickle cell trait, and 70,000 have sickle cell disease.
 Although survival has improved dramatically recently, life expectancy of patients with SCD is shorter than average, now just greater than 50 years.

 Most patients with SCD present to the emergency department (ED) with either a painful vasoocclusive crisis or sequela from vaso-occlusion, some of which may be life-threatening.
 It is the role of the emergency physician to not only control pain but also diagnose and treat potential life threats.
 Acute sickle cell emergencies can be divided into several classifications: acute pain crisis, acute chest syndrome, infection, neurologic, splenic sequestration, aplastic crisis, hemolytic anemia, and priapism.

 Vaso-occlusive pain crises account for approximately 90% of ED visits.
 Severe back and extremity pain results from micro-infarction of the bones and joints.
 Abdominal pain crises result from ischemia to the mesentery, spleen, and liver.

 Acute chest syndrome is the most common cause of death in patients with SCD.
 Although it is more common in children, it is more severe in adults.
 Acute chest syndrome is characterized by fever, chest pain, respiratory symptoms, hypoxia, and an infiltrate seen on chest x-ray (CXR).
 It is a result of pulmonary ischemia and infarction.
 Acute chest is frequently a complication of pneumonia.
 Chlamydia and Mycoplasma are the 2 most common organisms, but viruses, Streptococcus pneumoniae, Staphylococcus aureus, and Haemophilus influenzae are all potential causes.

-Patients with SCD are at increased risk of infection ...
+Patients with SCD are ...